aspose-psd/Aspose.PSD-Documentation/net/developer-guide/manipulating-images/smart-filters/_index.md

 Save the updated image using the `Save` method with the specified output file name.

-{{< gist "aspose-com-gists" "8a4c9d34ce856d1642fc7c0ce974175c" "Examples-CSharp-Aspose-SmartFilters-ManipulatingSmartFiltersInSmartObjects-ManipulatingSmartFiltersInSmartObjects.cs" >}}
+{{< gist "aspose-com-gists" "8a4c9d34ce856d1642fc7c0ce974175c" "ManipulatingSmartFiltersInSmartObjects-ManipulatingSmartFiltersInSmartObjects.cs" >}}

 ### Applying Smart Filters to Layer Mask